rkish3721/Eng3/README.md

 ## CircuitPython_Servo

 ### Description & Code
 This assignment required us to figure out how to use a servo with circuit python and how to use buttons as well.
+One button moved the servo to the right, and the other moved it to the left.
+I used online resources on the adafruit site to help me figure this out.
 ```python
 # # SPDX-FileCopyrightText: 2018 Kattni Rembor for Adafruit Industries
 #